 Sideband shift of polarization frequency.
 As explained previously, the effect of low frequency modulation of the beam polarizations is to shift the S-G response to sidebands of the central cavity resonance.
 To the extent the beam currents are unaffected by this modulation, the sideband response will provide a pure S-G signal.
 In practice the beam currents will, in fact, also be weakly modulated which will allow some background signal to leak out to the side-band frequencies.
-Still one can expect significant background/foreground suppression-perhaps two orders of magnitude.

 Multi-detector response modeling.
 Referring again to the BPM listing, one notes that foreground S-G response is being monitored, with various (well known) degrees of sensitivity, in both x and y planes at 19 BPM locations.
 The extent to which the beam charges are being low-frequency modulated at the gun can be parameterized with a few parameters, such as 4, the main one describing charge imbalance.
 Modulation of initial (low energy) beam angles will also mimick S-G signals in individual BPMs.
 The corresponding betatron amplitudes are adiabatically damped by the subsequent acceleration, but they may remain significant.
 But there is no reason to suppose that the downstream sensitivity to starting beam conditions is correlated with S-G sensitivity.
 If true, any spurious side-band responses can be subtracted by a model fitted to match the total responses at all BPMs.
-Perhaps two orders of magnitude selectivity improvement can be achieved.

 Lock-in signal detection.
 Though not mentioned previously, it is also true that the resonator responses will be coherent with the beam bunch frequency.
 By lock-in detection, the in-phase and out-of-phase S-G sideband deflections can be determined individually.
-As well as improving noise rejection, this can serve to corroborate the response model just described.
-Perhaps one more order of magnitude selectivity improvement can be achieved.
+This can serve to corroborate the response model just described.